killermann/facilitator-cards/content/blog/getting-started-with-obs-a-short-guide-for-facilitators.md

 {{< youtube XzBFHvP-Pgk >}}

-Or if you want to skip right to the building part of the Brain Jam, check out this step-by-step walkthrough for setting up your first scenes in OBS.
+If you're wanting to jump right into building in OBS, you can do that too.
+Below is a step-by-step walkthrough for setting up your first scenes in OBS.
+At the end of the 10 minutes you'll have the ability to use OBS to share your screen (no more screen shares!) and much more.
+We'll go over how to add your camera, window captures (for screen shares), images, text, and how to easily crop and resize any element you add to your OBS.

 {{< youtube c_Xf7fq4cwE >}}